pjtpjtpjtpjt/GoneGrrr/README.md

 Completed and expired tasks will move to the *Task History* view.
 If the task is still unexpired and you want to bring it back to the *Active Tasks* view, just click **Uncomplete task**.

 ## What's up with that name? ##
 Sometimes you just want tasks Gone.
-And sometimes, when you gone them, you want to do it some emphasis: Grrr!
+And sometimes, when you gone them, you want to do it with emphasis: Grrr!